aamcrae/wasm/README.md

 	b.WritesString(h.A(h.Close()))
 ```

+Be aware that syntax checking is **not** performed by the compositor e.g there
+is nothing stopping incorrect attributes being used in tags, or tags not being closed etc.

 # Fetcher

 Fetcher is an interface to the Javascript [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)
-API which is usable with tinygo (which does not support net/http).
+API.
+This interface is usable with tinygo (which does not support net/http).
-It allows concurrent fetching of multiple files:
+It allows concurrent fetching of resources:

 ```
 	// Start fetching all the files required